bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 The notes list in forest and that in individual trees are distinct and unrelated; $tree notes will include the name of the $tree.

-# What can you put in a $tree?

-Forest puts no limit on what a $tree can store.
-That being said - _simple values_ make the best candidate for a $tree.
-As a rule of thumb if it can be processed by JSON.stringify, or is a
-Map of things that are "stringifiable" and keyed by strings or numbers.

-Class instances, functions, DOM fragments all are not good candidates for Tree storage; its best to find some other way of storing these things such as keeping them in a seperate map and referring to them with ID numbers/strings.

-Objects and arrays are valid, but ideally are not deeply nested or overlong.

 # Collections

 An collection is a "class that uses Forest".
 It can add, manipulate and filter trees.
 Collections that are based on the Collection class (and satisfy the CollectionIF) is based on a specific (single)
-$tree and will allow for controlled manipulaition of its values.
+$tree and will allow for controlled manipulation of its values.

 - a MapCollection uses proxied maps and exposes "mappy" methods.
 - a FormCollection is a "multi-$tree" engine that puts form-centric properties in one $tree and a map of detailed form-centric fields.
 Its validators, unlike Forest validators, express errors for "bad values" without throwing/pruning trees, allowing the user to enter values for fields as they may and providing real time feedback for field falidation.
+- an ObjectCollection is built to manage values for a single object.

+If you want to manage data of other types (array, string, number, Set, etc.) you can use the base Collection class.

 ## Custom Collections

 You can create any class you like around a $tree/forest paradigm. you can create "change methods" in any manner you like.
 However, the Collection class has a custom "actions" property in its parameter that lets you define methods as you will, wrapping each in a transaction (`do()`) wrapper for sanitation.

-Collections will create a forest if not injeted as a parameter; if you have a simple "single $tree" use case, a Collection will do just fine.
+Collections will create a forest if not injected as a parameter; if you have a simple "single $tree" use case, a Collection will do just fine.

 ```